 Utilities Department to end assistance program

-City council voted unanimously to move forward with discontinuing the utilities assistance program.
+City council voted unanimously to move forward with the disconnection process.

 Copyright 2021 KGNS.
 All rights reserved.